 What is the campaign about?

-In order to get this treaty ratified, several campaign groups have been working on a campaign in which they work within their local cities and authorities to get them to pass a motion in support of the TPNW.
+Several campaign groups have been working on a campaign in which they work within their local cities and authorities to get them to pass a motion in support of the TPNW.
 This aims to further promote the nuclear ban, and creates the pressure necessary to get states to join it.

 What work is being done on passing nuclear abolition motions in cities?